-One of my favorite oils because of its numerous benefits — did you know you can use coconut oil on your skin and coconut oil for your hair — the benefits of coconut oil are many.
+Not only does coconut oil top the charts as one of the healthiest cooking oil options, but you can also apply coconut oil on your skin or use coconut oil for your hair as well.
 It’s rich in medium-chain fatty acids, which are easy for your body to digest, not readily stored by the body as fat and small in size, allowing them to infuse cells with energy almost immediately.
+(10)

 These fatty acids also improve brain and memory function.
-Plus, the high amount of natural saturated fats in coconut oil mean that it increases good cholesterol and promotes heart health, while the antioxidants found in coconut oil make it an effective anti-inflammatory food and help reduce arthritis.
+(11, 12) Plus, the high amount of natural saturated fats in coconut oil means it increases good cholesterol and promotes heart health while the antioxidants found in coconut oil make it an effective anti-inflammatory food to help potentially reduce arthritis symptoms.
+(13)

-Olive oil benefits are so profound that any diet should include it.
+Is olive oil good for you?
+Believe it or not, the olive oil benefits are so profound that almost any diet should include it.
 First, extra virgin olive oil (EVOO) is great for heart health.
-In fact, a 2013 study found that when people supplemented a Mediterranean diet with extra virgin olive oil, it reduced the incidence of heart attack or dying of heart disease, probably due to its high levels of monounsaturated fats.
-The high amount of antioxidants in EVOO means it protects your cells from damage.
-It also helps improve memory and cognitive function, and works as an anti-inflammatory.
-Since so much disease stems from chronic inflammation, this is a biggie!
+In fact, olive oil consumption has been linked to lower blood pressure, reduced cholesterol levels and improved blood vessel function.
+(14, 15, 16) The high amount of antioxidants in EVOO means it protects your cells from damage.
+It also helps improve memory and cognitive function and works as an anti-inflammatory agent.
+(17) Since inflammation is at the root of most diseases, this is a biggie!
+(18)

 Unfortunately, buying this healthy fat isn’t as easy as just grabbing the first bottle you see.
-First, note that I recommend only extra virgin varieties of the oil.
-This means no chemicals are involved when the oil is refined.
-Unfortunately, many common brands are fake olive oil!
-A 2011 study by UC Davis found that many top-selling brands failed the standards for extra virgin olive oils; lawsuits against olive oil companies have followed suit.
+Make sure to pick only extra virgin varieties of the oil, which means no chemicals are involved when the oil is refined.
+Unfortunately, many common brands have been shown to fail the standards for extra virgin olive oils, meaning it’s important to choose wisely.

-Some tips for recognizing real EVOO are to beware of any brand that costs less than $10 a liter; look for a seal from the International Olive Oil Council; check the harvesting date on the label; if it’s labeled as “light,” “pure” or a “blend,” it isn’t virgin quality; and finally, opt for dark bottles, as they protect the oil from oxidation.
+Some tips for recognizing real EVOO are to beware of any brand that costs less than $10 a liter, look for a seal from the International Olive Oil Council and check the harvesting date on the label.
+Additionally, if it’s labeled as “light,” “pure” or a “blend,” it isn’t virgin-quality.
+And finally, opt for dark bottles, as they protect the oil from oxidation.

 EVOO isn’t recommended for cooking at high temperatures because of its low smoke point, but it’s terrific for making salad dressings or drizzling over breads or cooked foods.